romgripper/study-java/README.md

-# This repo records the source codes during my Java study
+# This repo records the source codes during Bin's Java study